-Consistent with many partnerships across Scotland, Falkirk has to manage an increase in demand, whilst facing pressures on scarce resources.
-For example, Falkirk has an ageing population with many more people living with multiple and long-term conditions.
+Consistent with many partnerships across Scotland, the Falkirk area has to manage an increase in demand, whilst facing pressures on scarce resources.
+For example, the Falkirk area has an ageing population with many more people living with multiple and long-term conditions.
 This has contributed to escalating the number of people in middle and older age groups presenting with co-morbidities.
 Furthermore, from national research it emerged that people generally have less family and informal social support resulting in increasing reliance on health and social care services.